fieryhenry/Battle-Cats-Save-File-Editor/README.md

 27. Change ItF timed scores

-If you want to support my work and keep me motivated to continue to work on this project then maybe consider gifting me some ko-fi:https://ko-fi.com/fieryhenry obviously it's entirely optional and I will keep this editor free to use forever and only donate if you have some spare money and are willing to use it supporting me.
+If you want to support my work and keep me motivated to continue to work on this project then maybe consider gifting me some ko-fi:https://ko-fi.com/fieryhenry